Updated: April 2017, (2009-2015 version)

 As discussed above, many commonly cited figures are misleading because they (a) account for only a portion of costs (for example, citing the cost of oral rehydration treatment but not the cost of delivering it); and/or (b) cite "cost per item delivered" figures as opposed to "cost per life changed" figures (for example, equating insecticide-treated malaria nets delivered with deaths averted, even though there are likely many nets delivered that do not avert deaths; it is not the case that everyone who receives a net would have otherwise died of malaria).

-The cost-effectiveness estimates we use avoid these problems:
+The cost-effectiveness estimates we use reduce these problems:

 - Our estimates are given in terms of life impact, and specify what sort of life impact can be expected.
 For example, we publish a "marginal cost per under 5 death averted" estimate for the Against Malaria Foundation.
 We also estimate a "cost per life saved equivalent," which uses an individualized input to combine life-improving and death-averting impacts into a single figure that enables us to compare interventions with different impacts.